-Medical articles are always describing sleep as fundamental to our health – basically the thing that keeps your mind sane, the immune system working, and the very thing that facilitates inspiration.
+Medical articles are always describing sleep as fundamental to our health – basically, the thing that keeps your mind sane, the immune system works, and the very thing that facilitates inspiration.
 So we know that aside from diet and exercise, we need a consistent sleeping pattern to keep all aspects of our bodies and minds properly balanced; however, the number of people who suffer from sleeping disorders is constantly rising, and the effects are wide and severe.

 So to avoid the headaches, stress, fatigue, and other ailments caused by a lack of sleep, we’ve compiled 8 simple methods to help you fall asleep much easier, and sleep through the night.

 1)Increase Bright Light Exposure During The Day

 The body has its own way of keeping time, and it’s called the circadian rhythm.
 When the bio-clock is in tune, processes such as falling asleep happen at a specific time, and when you’re awake, the brain, body, and hormones all function in a way that keeps you alert.
 However, when this system is out of whack; such as when we change our pattern or start drinking too much and stop sleeping every night, everything from your brain to your joints suffers in the process.

 2) Try to Sleep and Wake at Consistent Times

 The body’s natural clock has to be aligned with a consistent routine, and this means sleeping when it gets dark and rising with the sun.
 Staying consistent with your sleeping pattern means that sleep quality improves over time, and the overall time it takes to fall asleep is reduced significantly.
 Form a habit of sleeping and waking at the same time every day, and after a few weeks, you won’t need an alarm to wake you up.